 Ms. McVary noted that the staff team reviewed the notes of previous ASAC meetings and developed common themes for the Committee to review and discuss.
 The following tracked changes reflect the discussion and final version of the common themes as determined by the Committee.
 The fifth theme was consolidated into the fourth theme, where adequate facilities for events are discussed.

-Agricultural Reserve should be protected and preserved, but also evolve to enhance economic viability of farming and agricultural land.
+The Agricultural Reserve should be protected and preserved, but also evolve to enhance economic viability of farming and agricultural land, including agricultural economic development through tourism.

+As agritourism evolves, the ag reserve’s unique ability to produce agricultural products for the region must be preserved.

-Evolution of the agricultural reserve since its establishment.
+The Agricultural Reserve has evolved since its establishment.

-Traditional farming activities have diversified to maintain economic viability.
+Traditional farming activities have evolved to maintain economic viability.

-Education and awareness – how and why do we have the ag reserve
+Increased education and awareness are necessary to convey how and why we have the ag reserve.

-Ongoing agritourism activities and events are increasing.
+Ongoing agritourism activities and events are increasing and evolving, with an increased demand for access to the ag reserve countywide.

 Challenges to supporting agritourism today, as well as in the future, include:

 An inconsistent, undocumented process for agritourism businesses.

-Adequate facilities to accommodate events.
+Adequate facilities and infrastructure to accommodate events.

-Competing uses and insufficient maintenance of Rustic Roads.
+Balancing the need for flexibility with clear regulations.

 Discuss Draft Agritourism Study Goals